-TITLE I COMPLAINT RESOLUTION PROCEDURES
+TITLE I PARENT COMPLAINT PROCEDURES

 On December 10, 2015 a new Federal education law was signed by the President.
 This law, the Every Student Succeeds Act (ESSA), requires schools that receive federal Title IA funding adopt written procedures for resolving complaints filed.